On 11 September 2019, the Council endorsed the Connected Hobart Smart City Framework and Action Plan.

 The Action Plan

-Connected Hobart will play a unifying role across each of these programs by developing a web-based portal that will provide centralised data for general information, quantifiable metrics and key insights drawn from across all City of Hobart strategies.
+Connected Hobart will bring these programs together by developing a web-based portal that will provide centralised data for general information, quantifiable metrics and key insights drawn from across all City of Hobart strategies.

 The portal will provide a single window for Council to transparently communicate key data to the community while protecting personal data and preserving individual privacy.

-To communicate more strongly with the community at-large, the City Innovation Division will establish a Connected Hobart innovation blog to maintain open dialogue with the City, state, national and international community (including Sister Cities) in relation to the global Smart Cities Movement.
-The blog will act as a vehicle for delivery of more detailed posts about specific Action Plan initiatives.
+To communicate more strongly with the community at-large, the City of Hobart’s City Innovation Division will establish a Connected Hobart innovation blog to maintain open dialogue with the City, state, national and international community (including our international relationships) in relation to the global Smart Cities Movement.
+The blog will act as a vehicle for delivery of more detailed posts about action plan initiatives.

-The City’s Innovation Division commenced work on exploring a Smart Cities strategy in March 2018.
-Consultation began with over 20 major industry and community stakeholders, including citizens, all tiers of government, universities, businesses and other councils across Tasmania to build the strategy and action plan that defines the range of innovative service programs best suited to our unique city.
+The City of Hobart’s City Innovation Division commenced work on exploring a Smart Cities strategy in March 2018.
+Conversations began with dozens of major industry and community stakeholders, including community members, all tiers of government, universities, businesses and other councils across Tasmania.
+This engagement helped to build the framework and action plan that define the range of innovative service programs best suited to our unique city.

-City of Hobart staff engaged in several workshops and public forums which included contributing Smart Cities ideas and outlining what community concerns Connected Hobart should address.
+City of Hobart employees engaged in several workshops and public forums, which included contributing Smart Cities ideas and outlining what community ideas and questions Connected Hobart should address.

-On 1 April 2019, the Council voted to adopt (in-principle) a draft of the Smart Cities Framework and Action Plan to enable a final round of public consultation.
+On 9 September 2019, the Council voted to adopt the Connected Hobart Smart Cities Framework and Action Plan.

 Frequently Asked Questions